MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/azip-integration.md

 ## How it works

-You're probably familiar with file classification labels in [Azure Information Protection](/azure/information-protection/what-is-information-protection).
 You can see the Microsoft Information Protection sensitivity tags in Defender for Cloud Apps.
 As soon as you integrate Defender for Cloud Apps with Microsoft Information Protection, Defender for Cloud Apps scans files as follows:

 1. Defender for Cloud Apps retrieves the list of all the sensitivity labels used in your tenant.
 This action is performed every hour to keep the list up to date.